schakko/cryptocurrency-mining-tax-report/README.md

 ## Install
 See `create_crypto_tax_report.php` how to create the four CSV files.
 I am using Electrum for BTC, Etherscan.io for Ethereum and Coinmarketcap for historical data.

+## Execute

+Run

+	php create_crypto_tax_report.php

+to create a readable overview.

+If you need an Excel-compatible CSV format, use the *csv* parameter:

+	php create_crypto_tax_report.php csv > result_2017.csv

+You can import the CSV with Excel.